matterholt/epicReact/reactHooks/Notes/2020-11-05-HttpRequests/index.md

 - The "hack" to get it to work is to add a turnery to the status, getting the correct component to get rendered.
 But will still spend a render

 - Library provides a few options one of which is `js resetErrorBoundary `. but this only umount the errorBoundary component. but to make most user friendly would require a reset handler, and would need to have a onReset prop.
 Now would not require a key prop.

+## Extra Credit 8 -> Reset key props

+- Removing the error handling out to the component. removes some functionality of the app ( can't click on pokemon name and have it updated)

+- errorBoundary component accepts a reset key.
+This prop will re-render the errorBoundary's children again when the key provided changes with the updated state.